 Selling, general and administrative expenses consist primarily of compensation and benefit costs for personnel involved in general corporate functions, including stock-based compensation expense, and certain fulfillment costs, as further outlined below.
 Selling, general and administrative expenses also include the allocated facilities, equipment, depreciation and overhead costs, marketing costs including qualified cost of credits issued through our referral program, costs associated with our customer service operation, costs of environmental offsets.
-We expect selling, general and administrative expense to decrease in the future, as we scale our fulfillment costs, by gaining efficiencies and adjusting capacity to changes in order volumes, and our selling and administrative infrastructure, which will offset additional costs associated with operating as a public company.
+While selling, general and administrative expenses have increased in recent periods as a result of activities related to the Business Combination and becoming a public company, we expect selling, general and administrative expense to decrease in the future, as we scale our fulfillment costs, by adjusting capacity to changes in order volumes, and our selling and administrative infrastructure, which will offset additional costs associated with operating as a public company.

-Fulfillment costs represent those costs incurred in operating and staffing our fulfillment centers, including costs attributable to receiving, inspecting and warehousing inventories, picking, packing and preparing customer orders for shipment, shipping and handling expenses, packing materials costs and payment processing and related transaction costs.
+Fulfillment costs represent those costs incurred in operating and staffing our fulfillment centers, including costs attributable to receiving, inspecting and warehousing inventories, picking, packing and preparing customer orders for shipment ("Fulfillment Labor"), shipping and handling expenses, packing materials costs and payment processing and related transaction costs.
 These costs are included within selling, general and administrative expenses in the statements of operations.
 We expect fulfillment costs to increase in the future on a per order basis primarily from shipping rate increases from our carriers.